JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 iii.
 They will also sit for their JAMB examination at JAMB headquarters in Abuja.

 iv.
-No candidate will be permitted to enter the examination hall or sit the examination if his/her biometrics is not verified.
+No candidate will be permitted to enter the examination hall or sit the examination if his/her biometrics are not verified.

 v.
 The system will not permit or process any examination without biometric verification.

 vi.
 Candidates with Biometric abnormality can only register and take examinations at the Abuja headquarters of the Board.
-The Board will facilitate the travels.
+The Board will facilitate the travel.

 vii.
 Candidates with biometric challenges would sit for the examination in Abuja on the last day of the national examination calendar.

-JAMB Dates And Venue For 2024 Unified Tertiary Matriculation Examination
+JAMB Dates and Venue For 2025 Unified Tertiary Matriculation Examination

-The venue of the examination will be at ANY centre in the candidate’s chosen examination town(s).
+The venue of the examination will be ANY centre in the candidate’s chosen examination town(s).

-Candidates should note that ePINS purchased are tied to individual profile and are not transferable.
+Candidates should note that e-PINS purchased are tied to individual profiles and are not transferable.

 Optional JAMB Mock Examination